ratul0/jwt-auth-wiki/Creating-Tokens.md

 $token = JWTAuth::encode($payload);
 ```

-You can also chain claims directly onto the `PayloadFactory` instance
+You can also chain claims directly onto the `PayloadFactory` instance, (or using the included facade)

 ```php
 // add a custom claim with a key of `foo` and a value of ['bar' => 'baz']